FC Chernomorets 1919 Burgas

 FC Chernomorets 1919 (ФК Черноморец 1919) is a Bulgarian football club from the city of Burgas, which currently competes in Second League, the second level of Bulgarian football.
-Chernomorets plays its home matches at the local Stadion Lazur temporary, until they complete the construction of their planned 5,000 seats Ivan Pritargov Stadium.
+Chernomorets plays its home matches at the local Lazur Stadium temporary, until they complete the construction of their planned 5,000 seats Ivan Pritargov Stadium.

 The club was founded in 2015, following the financial struggles of the former Burgas-based team, PSFC Chernomorets Burgas.
 Unlike PSFC Chernomorets, however, Chernomorets 1919 is considered to be the official reincarnation of the original club, founded in 1919.
 The Bulgarian Football Union considers it to be a legitimate successor to the original Chernomorets Burgas, thus it carries all records from the original club.
 PSFC Chernomorets’ records are kept separate.

 History

 Following the relegation of PSFC Chernomorets Burgas to the third division and the discoveries that Mitko Sabev drained the club, association "Future for Chernomorets Burgas" wanted a new team to represent the original team FC Chernomorets Burgas who was dissolved in 2006.
 On 4 August 2015 they officially founded Chernomorets 1919.
 Zlatko Yankov, who played for Bulgaria at 2 World Cups, and Stoyko Sakaliev were the first players to join the team in advisory roles.

 In 2018, the team entered the Third Amateur Football League for the first time.
 In their first season in the third tier, Chernomorets finished 4th.
 Chernomorets ended the 2022–23 season in 2nd place but showed a desire to join the Second League, since the group winner, Nesebar, struggled financially.
 On 19 June 2023 Nesebar announced they will stay in Third League and Bulgarian Football Union announced that Chernomorets will be promoted to Second League, instead.
 In November 2023, Chernomorets announced the reconstruction of Cherveno Zname Stadium in Dolno Ezerovo neighborhood, with plans for a 5,000-seat stadium, 2 new training fields, and a renaming after their striker Ivan Pritargov.

 Chernomorets did not manage to survive in the second tier, suffering immediate relegation to the Third League after the 2023–24 season.
 They immediately bounced back, however, winning the 2024–25 Southeast Third League and earning a spot in the Second League once more.